whu8-stat660/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 2, Problem 1]
-- Question (mphan12-stat660): What are the SAS names for columns, rows, and table?
+- Question (mphan12-stat660): What are the SAS names for column, row, and table?
 - Answer (mphan12-stat660): Column = Variable, Row = Observation/Record, and Table = Dataset.